UBC-Stat-ML/nextflow-notes/README.md

 ./nextflow-sockeye.sh run full.nf -resume | bin/nf-monitor --open false
 ```

 - After you are done, when you are doing your own scripts in a separate repo, one way to get back the results is to commit the deliverables folder.
-For convenience I included a script for doing this (don't run the command to avoid this repo's history getting cluttered)
+For convenience I included a script for doing this (don't run the command unless you are on a fork, to avoid this repo's history getting cluttered)

 ```
 ./commit-deliverables.sh